lsst-dm/qserv-usdf-dp1/README.md

 # qserv-usdf-dp01
-Tools and configuration files for ingesting DP1 in Qserv at USDF
+Tools and configuration files for ingesting the DP1 catalog in Qserv deployments at USDF